 The undergraduate Certificate in Public Health requires 18 s.h. of credit.
-Students should contact the certificate coordinator to complete a plan of study before they begin certificate course work.
-They must maintain a g.p.a. of at least 2.00 in work for the certificate.
+Students must maintain a g.p.a. of at least 2.00 in work for the certificate.
+They should contact the certificate coordinator to complete a plan of study before they begin certificate coursework.

-The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a graduate or professional degree program, except those earning an undergraduate major in public health.
-Students who earn a B.A. or B.S. with a major in public health may not earn the Certificate in Public Health.
+The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a graduate or professional degree program, except for those students who are earning a B.A. or B.S. with a major in public health or by those who have received one of those degrees.

 |Both of these:|

 |CPH:1600||Public Health Science: Inquiry and Investigation in Public Health||3|

 |CPH:1800||Social and Psychological Determinants of Health: Changing Behavior, Improving Health||3|

 |CPH:2400||The U.S. Health System in a Global Context||3|

 |CPH:3400||Health, Work, and the Environment||3|